Dantools/storetohome-flask-project/README.md

 # storetohome-flask-project

-This is the code for storetohome.gr
+This is the code for storetohome
 Start-Up company code written in Python-Flask
+Some files are not included
+AWS Deployment(AWS Elastic Beanstalk)